 It's a completely satisfying feeling, being able to bring your dull hardwood floor back to its beautiful, shining, pristine state.
-Hardwood flooring is a classic and with utmost care, can be enjoyed to the fullest for years to come.
-This is because out of all the types of flooring available, hardwood flooring can be refinished, rejuvinating the look of a room or even your entire home.
+Hardwood flooring is a classic and with the utmost care, can be enjoyed to the fullest for years to come.
+This is because out of all the types of flooring available, hardwood flooring can be refinished, rejuvenating the look of a room or even your entire home.
 Before the year comes to a close, here is everything you need to know about your hardwood floor:

 For types of finish, you have three choices:

 -Polyurethane: is oil/water based.
 It has varying degrees of luster, and has a plasticky-looking finish.
 This kind of finish can darken wood over time, or make it turn yellow, though there are new types of paint that don't affect the wood that badly.
-This is preferrable for areas where people walk through the most, although it can be challenging to spot repairs that may be needed, if the wood is nicked in places.
+This is preferable for areas where people walk through the most, although it can be challenging to spot repairs that may be needed, if the wood is nicked in places.

 -Varnish: this gives a matte, glossy finish.
 The good thing about varnish is that it comes in different varieties of luster, and the higher gloss is most durable.
 As this type of finish ages, it darkens.
 The good thing is that, compared to polyurethane, any repairs that may be needed are easily spotted.